NormandinAmaury/Projet-R/README.md

-#Text Mining et sentiment analysis.
+#Text Mining and sentiment analysis.

 ##Content of the Project